danielsjordao/Overview/README.md

 - 👋 Hi, I’m Daniel Jordão @danielsjordao

 - 👀 I'm a business professional who made a career transition to the IT area specifically, as a front-end developer, and I'm constantly studying new languages,                 libraries, and frameworks.
-Nowadays I'm focused on improving my knowledge and expertise in React Library.
+Nowadays I'm focused on improving my knowledge and expertise in React Library and Angular Framework.
       In the future, I'm planning to absorb great knowledge in Front-end and Back-end to become a Full-Stack developer.

 - 📜 I’m currently learning React.js, Next.js, Angular, HTML5, CSS3, and JavaScript, besides of great knowledge in Improvement Processes using Lean 6S, BPM, and Agile Methodologies.